Taurus052/CFIEE/Readme.md

 #### 1. 'xxx_basic_block.txt':

 This file contains all Basic block information obtained by Program analysis.
-The number of each Basic block, the start and end addresses (and instructions), the length of the Basic block, the jump target address (and instructions) of the Basic block, and the instructions in the Basic block are all reflected in the file.
+The number of each basic block, the start and end addresses (and instructions), the length of the Basic block, the jump target address (and instructions) of the Basic block, and the instructions in the Basic block are all reflected in the file.

 #### 2. 'xxx_forward_transfers.txt':